uvsmtid/common-salt-states/docs/bootstrap.md

 **Input:**
 * Salt master and minion software packages.
 * Salt master and minion configuration files.
-* At least project id and profile id, possibly Salt minion id (but this can be derived from pillar).
+* At least project_name and profile_name, possibly Salt minion id (but this can be derived from pillar).
 * Salt states sources to complete setup through Salt itself using profile configuration data.
-* All additional artifacts used for Salt master and minion for specified project/profile.
+* All additional artifacts used for Salt master and minion for specified project_name/profile.

 **Simplifications:**
 * It can be assumed that master is already configured and running.